Reading Days Policy

 A: No, it only applies in fall and spring semesters.

-It is the responsibility of chairs and deans to ensure that this policy is followed in their college, department and/or unit.
-A Deans, Directors and Department Chairs memo is issued every fall and spring semester from the provost reminding administrators of this policy.
+A: It is the responsibility of chairs and deans to ensure that this policy is followed in their college, department, and/or unit.
+A Deans, Directors, and Department Chairs memo is issued every fall and spring semester from the provost reminding administrators of this policy.
 Faculty also receive a reminder in the Faculty Update newsletter.

 A: Should the university find out course instructors have not complied with the policy, that instructor will receive a letter of reprimand.